nodiscc/xsrv/roles/wireguard/README.md

 #### Key generation on the client

-This method can be considered more secure since the private key never leaves the client (only the public key is transmitted to the server administrator).
+This method is preferred, since the private key never leaves the client (only the public key is transmitted to the server administrator).
 However it requires an additional back-and-forth between the client/server:
 - generate the private/public key pair on the client.
 For example you could send the following text to the user of the client machine:

 > Please generate a public/private key: